 I’m a white, cisgendered, straight woman.
 What right do I have to talk about LGBTQ issues?
 You have every right to be an ally!
 Being an ally means supporting your LGBTQ students and fighting for them.
 Get those books on the shelf, teacher!
 That’s part of your fight!

 I don’t have any queer students, so this doesn’t matter to me.
 Well, statistically, you will have queer students, even if they haven’t come out to you.
 But more importantly: all students deserve to see a wide range of protagonists in the books they read.
 This helps build empathy and fight against internalized norms, like the messaging our society sends about white and straight as “default”.

 Queer stories don’t begin and end at their ‘coming out’.
 If you follow the YA Cafe Podcast, you know that we love sharing books that transcend the ‘coming out story’ trope.
 Coming out stories are important!
 But they shouldn’t be the only stories that we put in the hands of our students.
 To quote the author Meredith Russo, we “want to see trans-revolutionaries, trans-astronauts, trans-post-apocalyptic survivors, trans-magicians, trans everything.
 Because the more we tell young trans people they can be, the more they will be.”

 And most importantly, make sure you are including these books organically.
-For instance, rather than having a “LGBTQ+ Lit Circle” make sure you are including LGBTQ+ stories and voices in every topic.
-It’s wonderful to celebrate Pride month as an ally, but make sure your students see you as an ally year round.
+For instance, rather than having a “LGBTQ+ Lit Circle” make sure you are including LGBTQ+ stories and voices on every topic.
+It’s wonderful to celebrate Pride month as an ally, but make sure your students see you as an ally year-round.